lietho/dotnet-dependency-graph/src/DependencyGraph.App/README.md

 [![Nuget](https://img.shields.io/nuget/v/DependencyGraph.App.svg)](https://www.nuget.org/packages/DependencyGraph.App/)

 Allows you to create dependency graphs for .NET SDK-style projects.
 This is the .NET Global Tool allowing usage of dependency-graph from the command line.
-The most notable difference to other tools providing such functionality is that dotnet-dependency-graph also includes transitive dependencies, thus creating a complete dependency graph.
+The most notable difference to other tools providing such functionality is that dependency-graph also includes transitive dependencies, thus creating a complete dependency graph.

 ## Usage